 Virtual quick care is an excellent option for:

-Basic mental health concerns (e.g., anxiety or depression screening, follow-ups)
+- Basic mental health concerns (e.g., anxiety or depression)

-When NOT to use Virtual Quick Care: If you think you need any form of physical examination, lab tests (like a strep test), X-ray, or hands-on procedures (like stitches or setting a bone), virtual care won't be sufficient.
+Key takeaway for Virtual Quick Care: If you need a physical examination beyond what can be done virtually, or a hands-on procedure like stitches, virtual care won't be sufficient.
 If your symptoms are worsening rapidly, or you feel significantly unwell, an in-person visit is usually best.

 If you have a primary care physician, and they are available, they should always be your first point of contact for non-emergency issues.
 They know your medical history best and can guide you to the most appropriate level of care.